jc141x/jc141-bash/setup/launchers.md

-## optional user inteface launchers list (which can be used with our releases easily)
+## optional user inteface launchers which can be used with our releases easily

-- The page is a stub with more complete info to come.

 - Running our releases without the use of the provided start scripts falls out of our support.